triton-inference-server/server/docs/client.rst

 To use ensemble\_image\_client (or ensemble\_image\_client.py) you must first have a running inference server that is serving the "preprocess_resnet50_ensemble" model and the models it depends on.
-The models are provided in example model repository see :ref:`section-example-model-repository` for instructions on how to create one.
+The models are provided in example ensemble model repository see :ref:`section-example-model-repository` for instructions on how to create one.

-Follow the instructions in :ref:`section-running-the-inference-server` to launch the server using the model repository.
+Follow the instructions in :ref:`section-running-the-inference-server` to launch the server using the ensemble model repository.
 Once the server is running you can use the ensemble\_image\_client application to send inference requests to the server.
 You can specify a single image or a directory holding images.
-Here we send a request for the ensemble from the :ref:`example model repository <section-example-model-repository>` for an image from the `qa/images
+Here we send a request for the ensemble from the :ref:`example ensemble model repository <section-example-model-repository>` for an image from the `qa/images
 <https://github.com/NVIDIA/tensorrt-inference-server/tree/master/qa/images>`_
 directory::